brimdata/zed/pkg/zng/docs/spec.md

 [zq/pkg/zeek](../../zeek).

-### ZNG Values
+### 3.2 ZNG Value Messages

-A ZNG textual value is encoded on a line as typed value, i.e., an integer type code followed by `:` followed by a value encoding.
-Here is a pseudo-grammar for value encodings:
+A ZNG value is encoded on a line as typed value, which is encoded an integer type code is followed by `:`, which is in turn followed by a value encoding.

+Here is a pseudo-grammar for typed values:
 ```
 <typed-value> := <typecode> : <elem>
 <elem> :=